MapIV/pointcloud_divider/README.md

     The large grid is fixed at 10 times the size of grid_size_[xy].
     For example, if the point cloud is divided into 10m x 10m PCD files, a subdirectory like 00100_00100 will contain up to 100 PCD files.

+How the point cloud is processed.

 ![node_diagram](docs/how_to_be_downsampled.drawio.svg)

+How the PCD file is named

 ![node_diagram](docs/output_file_name_pattern.drawio.svg)